makerfactoryio/docs/docs/development-boards/esp32/usb-programming.md

 ## Overview
-The board is programmed with USB.
-For that case, the board is providing a micro usb port.
+The board is programmed via USB.
+For this, the board is providing a micro usb port.
 This port could be used to power the board, too.

 ESP Board | usb programming
 --- | ---